jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT3 Knowledge Based Assessment/marking_guide.md

 ---

 #### Question 12: Application of CRISP-DM and Software Development Methodologies in ML Deployment (ICTAII501 KE17 & ICTAII502 KE4)
-*Discuss how the Cross-Industry Standard Process for Data Mining (CRISP-DM) and software development methodologies can be applied to determine machine learning deployment requirements for end users.
-Describe each methodology and provide examples of how they facilitate effective deployment of ML models.*
+*Discuss how the Cross-Industry Standard Process for Data Mining (CRISP-DM) and software development methodologies can be applied to determine machine learning deployment requirements for end users.*

 ```
 Example Response: